sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/methodology.md

 C*atan(B*kappa_M) = pi/2 exactly, so sin = 1 and peak force always equals D
 regardless of B or C. Peak slip ratio is kappa_M = tan(pi/(2C)) / B.
 For this model, kappa_M = 0.2317 for both axles, with peak force = D_front = 947.6 N
-and D_rear = 1112.5 N respectively.
+and D_rear = 1112.5 N, respectively.

 **Key finding:** Because B was derived as Cx/(C*D), and Cx itself was defined as Fx_max/kappa_sat in linear tire model, the Fx_max terms cancel algebraically, so B depends only on C and kappa_sat.
-It means front and rear end up with identical B despite different loads.
+It means the front and rear end up with identical B despite different loads.

+## Load Sensitivity

+**Purpose:** Replace the linear F=mu*N assumption used in constant friction, linear tire model and nonlinear tire model with a sub-linear power-law model reflecting documented tire behaviour.

+**Method:** Fx_max = k * N^epsilon, epsilon = 0.8, k calibrated to
+match constant friction exactly at the front axle's static load.

+**Result:** k = 3.988.
+At the rear axle, load sensitivity predicts Fx_max = 1074.5 N vs constant friction's 1112.5 N, so a 3.4% reduction.

+**Key finding:** This directly addresses the very first limitation identified in constant friction (that F=mu*N overestimates rear grip relative to front grip whenever loads are unequal).
+The 3.4% difference here is modest because static front/rear load imbalance is only ~18% for the vehicle.